kiwindow/PrognosisOfRejection/README.md

 7) DataModelerModelSets
     This file contains 11,540 models created by DataModeler®.
-    So to read in these models, DataModeler® is required.
+    So to read in these models, DataModeler® and Mathematica® is required.

 This document was written by K.I., department of blood purification, Tokyo Women's Medical University, JAPAN.
-Last updated on September 21, 2020.
+Last updated on September 22, 2020.